Is there a preacher left that preaches the Gospel? By Alan Ballou

 1 Corinthians 2:4 And my speech and my preaching were not with persuasive words of human wisdom, but in demonstration of the Spirit and of power, 5 that your faith should not be in the wisdom of men but in the power of God.
 NKJV

 Where the Gospel of the Kingdom is preached, there is power!
-That’s one thing that you will not see in a sermon full of man-made junk.
-We should not speak words in accordance with a man’s wisdom (1 Corinthians 2:13).
+That’s one thing that you will not see in a sermon full of man-made philosophy.
+We should never preach in accordance with a man’s wisdom (1 Corinthians 2:13, 3:18-19, Luke 16:15).

 What type of Gospel did the Thessalonians hear and receive according to the following verse, and did the Apostle Paul use flattering speech, or seek glory from men?